neogcamp/mockBee/website/docs/introduction.md

 # Introduction

-🚀 **MockB** will give you Fake Backend APIs for you to build awesome Frontend Projects!
+🚀 **mockBee** will give you Fake Backend APIs for you to build awesome Frontend Projects!

-⚡ Building custom backend is complex and time-consuming. **Instead**, use variety of fake APIs provided by MockB and get started instantly.
+⚡ Building custom backend is complex and time-consuming. **Instead**, use variety of fake APIs provided by mockBee and get started instantly.

 🌌 Built with **MirageJS**, which is an API Mocking Library

-🤩 **MockB** is a collection of fine-crafted APIs for cool web applications such as e-commerce, video-library, social media etc. It is easily configurable, highly customizable and all app APIs are packed with cool features 🔥
+🤩 **mockBee** is a collection of fine-crafted APIs for cool web applications such as e-commerce, video-library, social media etc. It is easily configurable, highly customizable and all app APIs are packed with cool features 🔥

 ## Features